Procedures

 graduate diploma in business administration;

-master of business administration;
+master of business administration.

 3. Procedures Scope/Coverage